 Automations are when you use technology to replace manual labor.

-Say when you have lots of repetitive data that you want to use in a few different places – your CRM, your Process Street checklists, your emails or your communication channels.
-An automation will allow you to create a trigger in one platform that results in an action or result in the other, like pushing the data from one place to another.
+Say when you have lots of repetitive data that you want to use in a few different places – your CRM, your Process Street workflow runs, your emails, or your communication channels.
+An automation will allow you to create a trigger in one platform that results in an action or result in the other, like pushing the data from one place to another or back again.

 Remember all those great features we’ve walked you through in your onboarding so far?